-The Colorado Wildland Fire Conference will be live in Grand Junction September 22nd & 23rd, with additional pre-conference and post-conference workshops all week.
+The Colorado Wildland Fire Conference will be live at the DoubleTree by Hilton in Grand Junction September 22nd & 23rd, with additional pre-conference and post-conference workshops all week.
 The 2021 conference theme is

 Moving Forward in Evolving Wildfire Landscapes.